Sour Cream Chicken Enchiladas

 • 10 flour tortillas medium size

-• 2 cups rotisserie chicken shredded
+• 2 cups shredded chicken cooked

-• 2 1/2 cups shredded Mexican blend cheese divided
+• 2 1/2 cups Mexican blend cheese shredded, divided

 for the sauce-